This “Build a Bridge“ question is from my list of interview questions I like to ask.

 I have had some product manager candidate recognize without prompting that they should never ask engineering to build a bridge.
 They should say this is what I need to get from A to B and how often and how far apart A and B are.
 They provide more context to the problem

 - Oh, your kids need to cross a creek on the way to school – got it, we’ll build you a rope swing

-- Oh, you’re talking about San Francisco Ferry Building to Sausalito – got it, I build you a ferry system
+- I see, you’re talking about San Francisco Ferry Building to Sausalito – got it, I build you a ferry system

-- Oh, you’re talking France to UK, got it, I’ll build you a Chunnel
+- Ah, you’re talking France to UK, got it, I’ll build you a Chunnel

 Here, I like to help illustrate the importance of a good problem statement by observing traffic on the Golden Gate Bridge and the San Francisco Bay Bridge.
 Neither, in their design, took into account that more traffic flows in one direction in the morning and in the other in the afternoon.
 However, the Golden Gate is all on one level, and now they shift the middle divider to allow more lanes in one direction in the morning and others in the afternoon/evening.
 That’s not possible with the Bay Bridge.